margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## She's the Rock n' Roll Girl ##
-She's the kind of girl that knows how to rock and knows how to roll.
-She's a sweet lover of the world.
+She's the kind of girl that knows how to rock and knows how to roll; she's a sweet lover of the world.

 <br>